geudde/attic-chest/pages/04.season-3/01.meeting-29/07.elegy/docs.md

 &emsp;And thus in gentle phrase reproves their tears.

 “Weep not my friends, your loved Amelia’s soul,
-&emsp;No more a prisoner inits earthly cell;
+&emsp;No more a prisoner in its earthly cell;
 At length it has attained the happy goal,
 &emsp;In purest bliss eternally to dwell.”